ruby-han/W251/hw6/README.md

 **2. What is the difference between a property and a capability?
 How are they each expressed in the pipeline?**

 **Answer:**
-A property is used to describe extra information for a capability and is used to modify or configure an element behavior, separated by spaces.
+A property is used to modify or configure an element behavior, separated by spaces.

 A capability describes the type of data streamed between two pads (element's interface to the outside world), separated by commas.